-Increase in Term loans (EUR 2.4 billion), primarily in Belgium (EUR 1.5 billion) and Turkey (EUR 0.7 billion) was the main factor behind the growth in loans to customers.
-Furthermore, mortgage loans, mainly in Belgium, grew by EUR 0.6 billion and consumer loans increased by EUR 0.6 billion thanks to the strong contribution from Von Essen in Germany and Alpha credit in Belgium.
-Finance lease loans, up by EUR 0.6 billion, was the result of good performance in leasing entities, mainly in Belgium and Italy.
-Securities classified as loans and receivables declined by EUR (0.4) billion, due to reimbursements in the structured credit portfolios which have been in run-down mode since several years.
+Furthermore, mortgage loans grew in BNP Paribas Fortis and BGL BNP Paribas for EUR 0.6 billion and 0.2 billion respectively, offset by EUR (0.2) billion in Turkey as a result of the adverse effect of the depreciating Turkish Lira.
+Consumer loans increased by EUR 0.5 billion largely thanks to the strong contribution from Von Essen in Germany and Alpha Credit in Belgium.
+Finance lease loans, up by EUR 0.4 billion, was the result of good performance in the leasing entities, notably in Belgium and Italy.
+Securities classified as loans and receivables declined by EUR (0.4) billion, due to reimbursements in the structured credit portfolios which had been in run-down mode since several years.

-Accrued income and other assets went up by EUR 2.3 billion or 27%, standing at EUR 10.8 billion at the end of June 2016, largely due to higher cash collateral (EUR 1.1 billion) on the margin call accounts mainly in relation to the derivative transactions with BNP Paribas.
-The continuous decline in interest rates was the main driver of the margin call increase.
-Other assets increased by EUR 1.0 billion, mostly linked to the difference between trade and settlement date at the quarter end.
+Accrued income and other assets stood at EUR 9.4 billion as at 30 June 2017, up by EUR 0.8 billion compared to EUR 8.6 billion at the end of 2016.
+The variance is due to lower cash collateral of EUR (0.3) billion on the margin call mainly in relation to the derivative transactions with BNP Paribas, counterbalanced by an increase of EUR 0.9 billion, mostly linked to the difference between the trade and settlement date on the market transactions at the quarter end.